 8.6 The Customer is obliged to treat the server resources with care and to log out correctly when ending a Session or in the event of long intermissions between data transmission.

 9.1.
-By way of deviation from section 195 of the German Civil Code (BGB), Snapview’s claims to payment expire after five (5) years have elapsed.
+By way of deviation from section 195 of the German Civil Code (BGB), Mikogo’s claims to payment expire after five (5) years have elapsed.
 Section 199 of the German Civil Code (BGB) applies with regard to the start of the expiration period.

-Snapview is authorized to employ third parties of its choice in order to fulfill its contractual obligations.
+Mikogo is authorized to employ third parties of its choice in order to fulfill its contractual obligations.

-Legally binding declarations or notifications that the Customer must submit to Snapview or a third party must be provided in writing; this shall not apply to the cases envisaged in section 312 g of the German Civil Code (BGB) (consumer revocation).
+Legally binding declarations or notifications that the Customer must submit to Mikogo or a third party must be provided in writing; this shall not apply to the cases envisaged in section 312 g of the German Civil Code (BGB) (consumer revocation).